nnichols/nnichols.github.io/_posts/dnd/krug/2019-01-04-friends-with-benefits.markdown

 As they walk into the sea of amusements, tents, and children sprinting around, they decide to split up based on their interests.
 The tiefling woman cons a teenaged, pimple-faced human into giving her free popcorn.
-Beanstalk, Krug, and 6 decide to investigate the animals and promises of being able to pet them.
+Beanstalk, Krug, and Six decide to investigate the animals and promises of being able to pet them.
 Thaelen decides to look for carnival games, and Tlareg wants to get his fortune told.

 Thaelen finds himself walking through a sea of children playing the rigged games of his youth.